 Given the dynamic, discussion-based format of this graduate level class, regular and prompt attendance in the class sessions is essential.
-You are expected to read the assigned articles prior to class, to participate in discussions with your peers and class activities.
-On the days when we have guest speakers, you are expected to read the assigned Class participation will be assessed during each class session based on the criteria:
+You are expected to read the assigned articles prior to class, to participate in discussions with your peers and be engaged in class activities.
+On the days when we have guest speakers or visit facilities, you are expected to attend and participate in the session: Class participation will be assessed during each class session based on the criteria: